Gold Leaf with Letterpress Precision

 Harriet’s aesthetic demanded not just the appearance of gold but the look and tonality of real gold.
 In retrospect, this fact should have been obvious, but not until after I experimented with every other conceivable approach to gold, from hot stamping gold foil to commercial metallic inks.
 I ultimately resigned myself to the need to apply gold leaf and formulated a sufficiently tacky letterpress ink to hold the gold leaf in precisely the correct shape and position.
 For each gold-marked page, I hand-pulled the impression in the Vandercook cylinder press, and immediately hand-applied the gold leaf—a delicate, painstaking process repeated for every individual print.

-The box is part of the book
+The Box is Part of the Book

 I also collaborated with book artist Jody Williams and Duncan Campbell at Campbell-Logan Bindery to design the presentation box.
 Its black cover includes a die-cut window that reveals the title sheet inside, requiring tight tolerances, precise alignment, and trimming during production.